 Fig. 10.
 Mahogany chest with deal side-to-side bottom boards, circa 1775.

-Cabinetmakers understood how exposed end-grain absorbed airborne moisture in the more humid part of the year and, conversely, released it in the drier months.
-With the pursuit of ever finer tolerances, the exposed drawer front end-grain of an otherwise smooth-running drawer could, in winter, absorb enough moisture to expand in height, causing the ends to foul the carcase, or even become stuck (fig. 11).
+Cabinetmakers understood how exposed end-grain absorbed moisture in the more humid part of the year and, conversely, released it in the drier months.
+With the pursuit of ever finer tolerances, the exposed drawer front end-grain of an otherwise smooth-running drawer could, in winter, absorb enough moisture to expand in height, causing the ends to foul the carcase, or even become stuck (figure 11).

-Of course the opposite can occur where case furniture, made in damper conditions, can sometimes be seen to have dried out somewhat: The ends of the drawer fronts in particular have often relinquished some of their moisture and taken on a ‘frown’ (figs. 12 & 13).
+Of course the opposite can occur where case furniture, made in damper conditions, can sometimes be seen to have dried out somewhat: The ends of the drawer fronts in particular have often relinquished some of their moisture and taken on a ‘frown’ (figures 12 & 13).

 Fig. 14.
 Walnut-veneered deal drawer front with large exposed end-grain lands, circa 1695.

-The solution to reducing problematic seasonal expansion and contraction was simply to minimise the amount of exposed end-grain at the ends of the drawer fronts, thereby restricting their ability to absorb moisture (figs. 15 & 16).
+The solution to reducing problematic seasonal expansion and contraction was simply to minimise the amount of exposed end-grain at the ends of the drawer fronts, thereby restricting their ability to absorb moisture (figures 15 & 16).

 By comparison, at the backs of drawers, coarser through-dovetails were generally employed from their inception in the late seventeenth-century and throughout the eighteenth-century.
-Drawer sides were set between 1/16″ and 1/8″ (1.6mm and 3.2mm) below the tops of the drawer fronts, so any seasonal expansion (in height) of the drawer sides would be of no consequence (figs. 3, 6, 8 & 18).
-(Drawer backs were made somewhat lower again than the sides so they wouldn’t foul their superjacent dustboards when the drawers were withdrawn.)
+Drawer sides were set between 1/16″ and 1/8″ (1.6mm and 3.2mm) below the tops of the drawer fronts, so any seasonal expansion (in height) of the drawer sides would be of no consequence (figures 3, 6, 8 & 18).
+(Drawer backs were made somewhat lower again than the sides so they wouldn’t ‘chatter’ on their superjacent dustboards when the drawers were withdrawn.)

 They are certainly indicative of their creator being a cabinetmaker of some merit (though once sawing dovetails has been mastered, their spacing presents little challenge); however, the notion completely ignores their true objective.
-Were these carefully considered dovetails created purely for their appearance, how can one explain overshot saw cuts (and fig. 17 above) on a large percentage of fine eighteenth-century furniture?
+Were these carefully considered dovetails created purely for their appearance, how can one explain overshot saw cuts (and figure 17 above) on a large percentage of fine eighteenth-century furniture?